valeriansaliou/bloom/README.md

 * `shard_default` (type: _integer_, allowed: `0` to `15`, default: `0`) — Default shard index to use when no shard is specified in proxied HTTP requests
 * `request_log` (type: _string_, allowed: UNIX file path, default: none) — Path to a file in which to record all incoming requests (_this should be used for temporary debugging purposes only!_)
-* `lock_tunnel_path` (type: _boolean_, allowed: `true`, `false`, default: `false`) — Whether to queue cacheable requests with no cache yet, queued by their resulting cache namespace (this prevents identical parallel requests from hitting the downstream API server more than needed when the cache is not yet populated)
+* `lock_tunnel_path` (type: _boolean_, allowed: `true`, `false`, default: `false`) — Whether to queue cacheable requests with no cache yet, queued by their resulting cache namespace (this prevents identical parallel requests from hitting the downstream API server more than needed when the cache is not yet populated — _note that the lock is local to the running Bloom, and thus it is not shared over Redis across all Bloom replicas_)
 * `lock_slowlog_millis` (type: _integer_, allowed: milliseconds, default: none) — After how much time spent waiting for the proxy lock a slow log warning should be logged (logged when the lock could be acquired for a queued request)

 **[[proxy.shard]]**